Every once in awhile I’ll hear the term “dry-mouth” Newfoundland pop up in conversation and I always wondered what that was.

 Request that it be in your contract right below the health guarantee.

-My guesses are that no Newfoundland dog breeder will give you such a guarantee.
+My guess is that no Newfoundland dog breeder will give you such a guarantee.

 Is your Newfie still a Newfie if he/she doesn’t drool?